talla-ui/talla-ui/llms-overview.md

 Summary:

-- For simple apps, add (all) activities to the app context and activate them manually.
+- For simple apps, add activities to `app.activities` and activate them manually or via routing.
-- For routed navigation, set `navigationPath`.
+- For path-based navigation, set `navigationPath` on root activities.
-- For complex routing, use `matchNavigationPath` in a view-less activity.
-- For list-detail routing, use `matchNavigationPath` with render mode 'none' on sub activities.
+- For list-detail views and other sub-routing, attach a nested `ActivityRouter` and override `matchNavigationPath` on the parent activity.
-- Use `attachActivityAsync` to display another activity (no routing).
-- Use `attachActivityAsync` with render mode 'dialog' to display a dialog.
+- For modal dialogs, use a nested `ActivityRouter` to `replace()` and manage the dialog activity.

 ## Task Queues